Hot topics

 Activate/deactivate the app drawer and Control Center

-The home screen with an app drawer lets you swipe up to access all your installed apps.
+The classic home screen is the one you're all familiar with if you've owned a Xiaomi smartphone in the past.
+It's a bit like iOS.
+Meanwhile, the home screen with an app drawer lets you swipe up to access all your installed apps.
 This is the one I prefer because it makes navigation much more intuitive.

 The lite mode features larger icons and would be more advisable for accessibility reasons, in my opinion.
 There are fewer applications on the screen, they're easier to open with the larger icons and you get better legibility with a larger font size.

-1. Go to Settings, then Home Screen.
+1. Go to Settings app.

-2. Press Home Screen again.
+3. Press Home ccreen again.

-3. Select the With Application Drawer option.
+4. Select the With app drawer option.

 Home screen customization screenshots on MIUI 14

-The final point of customization: the Control Center.
+The final point of customization: is the Control Center.
 Basically, you can opt for an old-fashioned quick-access menu.
 Notifications and shortcuts are then grouped together in the same pane.
 And all you have to do is swipe down to scroll down.

 But you can also opt for the new version, which separates the Notifications pane from the Control Center.
 In this case, you have to swipe down from the left of the screen for notifications and swipe up from the right for the Control Center.